Kingsman44/aps-portfolio.github.io/README.md

 ##  13. Data Compression in Swiggy's Infrastructure using Huffman Coding

-**Use Case:** Swiggy handles vast amounts of data generated from customer orders, delivery information, restaurant menus, and user interactions.
-Efficient data compression using **Huffman Coding** can significantly optimize storage systems, file formats, and communication protocols.
-By encoding data with variable-length codes based on frequency distributions, Swiggy can reduce storage requirements, minimize bandwidth usage, and improve data transfer speeds, leading to faster access times and reduced network congestion.
+**Use Case:** As a leading food delivery platform, Swiggy handles massive amounts of data, including order details, customer information, restaurant menus, and user interactions.
+This data needs to be stored efficiently and transmitted quickly to ensure a seamless user experience.
+Huffman coding, a lossless data compression algorithm, can be employed to reduce the size of this data without compromising its integrity.
+By encoding frequently occurring data with shorter codes and less frequent data with longer codes, Swiggy can significantly reduce storage requirements and bandwidth usage, leading to faster data transfer speeds and improved overall performance.

-**Challenges:** Efficient data compression and storage.
+**Challenges:** Implementing Huffman coding requires careful analysis of the data to identify the most frequent patterns and determine the optimal code lengths for each symbol.
+The compression and decompression processes need to be efficient to avoid introducing latency into the system.
+Additionally, ensuring compatibility with existing infrastructure and data formats can be a complex task.

+**Market Benefits:** Efficient data compression can result in significant cost savings for Swiggy.
+By reducing storage requirements, the company can optimize its infrastructure and lower operational expenses.
+Faster data transmission speeds can improve the user experience by reducing page load times and enabling real-time updates.
+Moreover, minimizing bandwidth usage can help Swiggy manage its network resources more effectively and avoid congestion during peak hours.

 **Algorithms, Design Techniques, Performance Analysis:**